momentumm/learngit/readme.txt

 Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-creating a new branch is QUICK and simple test MERGE IN DEV BRANCH QUICK QUICK dev
+creating a new branch is QUICK And simple test MERGE IN DEV BRANCH QUICK QUICK dev